RedisLabsModules/secondary/API.md

 1. Indexes map n-tuples of values to ids only (e.g. (string, string, int)).
 2. Indexes are created before they are updated, with a given schema (as above)
 2. The lookups are anonymous and refer to index columns only by sequence number ($1, $2, $3...).
-3. The index does not track anything and must be called explicitly.
+3. The index does not track any change implicitly and must be called explicitly.
+4. The user "inserts" records into the index, each record is a string Id, followed by a tuple of values that must conform to the index's schma.
 4. The query language is minimal and contains mostly predicates.
+Queries return just Ids, and it is up to the user to decide what to do with them.
-5. Book-keeping of the index is not handled by the index, or is optional.
+5. Book-keeping of the index (allowing deletion of records by id) is not handled by the index, or is optional.
     * If it is not handled, the user needs to remove and add records to the index manually when values change.
     * If it is handled, we keep a reverse index of {id => values}, and when an id is indexed, if it already exists we simply remove the old record.